 WHO MAY APPLY

 Professional visual artists or artist teams, working in any and all media, legally authorized to work in the U.S., and who are at least 18 years of age, are eligible to apply.
 Employees of the City of New York, Committee members (as defined in the following section) and their family members are not eligible to apply.
 If applying as an artist team, please identify the team member who will serve as the lead artist.

 SUBMISSION AND SELECTION PROCESS

 This open call is organized into two phases:

 Phase One is the RFQ in which artists or artist teams may respond with samples of past work and supplementary materials to be considered for the She Built NYC commission.
 The City, in partnership with an advisory committee of outside arts and design professionals (the “Committee”), will select artists to proceed to Phase Two of the open call (the “Finalists”).

-Finalists will receive a $500 honorarium for completion of a conceptual design in response to the Request for Proposals.
-Two artists (the “Artists”) will be selected from Phase Two to finalize designs, fabricate and install the artwork in partnership with the City (the “Selected Artist”).
+Phase Two is a Request for Conceptual Designs in which Finalists will submit a conceptual design for final review by the Committee.
+Finalists will receive a $1,500 honorarium for completion of a conceptual design in response to the Request for Conceptual Designs.
+One artist will be selected by the Committee from Phase Two to finalize designs, fabricate and install the artwork in partnership with the City (the “Selected Artist”).

 Phase One: Request for Qualifications